 After the chanting is over, ladies from the Women's Division of the practice begin to read passages from prescribed texts, then discussing & interpreting it in their own way, applying the teachings to their own experiences.
 It is powerful to hear how faith moved them out of personal hells into a more hopeful place.

-These are privileged people - we are privileged people.
+we are privileged people.
 At least, materially speaking.
 We are all educated to a fair extent, we're aware of the smorgasbord of faith-based options that lie out there.
 Yet, we choose to spend our Sundays here.
 Chanting, studying philosophical texts and reconnecting with our insides.

 Afterwards, some of the members ask me how I feel.
 They impress upon me how the practice has revolutionized their lives.
 They interpret my resistance as a pit stop on the way to becoming a true believer.
 Although their words convey that they don't wish to coerce me to join, their reluctance to understand the nature of my resistance & accept it, begins to alienate me.